Coming to a theatre or school near you in June 2018

 “I love that it’s made up of mainly women and shows minority groups as heroes.”

-To learn more about our rehearsal process – check out our social media or our “Behind the Mask” section of our website.
+To learn more about our research and development rehearsal process – check out our social media or our “Behind the Mask” section of our website.